jbatson5/SCALE-test/docs/MAVRIC.rst

 fractions of each original material.

-After the rays are shot in all three directions, the material volume fractions are updated and macromaterials are created by using these material volume fractions.
+After the rays are shot in all three directions, the material volume fractions are updated, and macromaterials are created by using these material volume fractions.
 Material volume fraction calculations for a single voxel, as shown in :numref:`ray-vox`, are given by